RBMK

+Beside RBMK, there are several other graphite-moderated reactors.
+A graphite-moderated Magnox reactor exists in North Korea at the Yongbyon Nuclear Scientific Research Center.
+While the gas cooled Magnox, AGR and pebble bed reactors (Such as the Dragon reactor at Winfrith) use graphite as moderators their use of gases (carbon dioxide for Magnox and AGR, while helium for Dragon) as heat transfer fluids causes them to have no void coefficient.
+4 EGP-6 graphite water reactors which are a scaled down version of the RBMK were operating at the world's second northernmost nuclear power plant i.e. the Bilibino Nuclear Power Plant.
+One EGP-6 was shut down permanently in 2020.
+The remaining three EGP-6 were shut down permanently in December 2025.

 Lifespan

-Initially the service life was expected to be 30 years, later it was extended to 45 years with mid-life refurbishments (such as fixing the issue of the graphite stack deformation), and eventually a 50-year lifetime was adopted for some units (Kursk 1-3 and 1-4, Leningrad 1-3 and 1-4, Smolensk 1-1, 1-2, 1-3).
-Efforts are underway to extend the licence of all the units.
-In July 2024, Leningrad unit 3's licence was extended from 2025 to 2030.
+Initially the service life of the RBMK reactor type was expected to be 30 years, but this may be extended to 45 years with mid-life refurbishments (such as fixing the issue of graphite stack deformation in the core), and eventually a 50-year lifetime was adopted for some units (Kursk 1-3 and 1-4, Leningrad 1-3 and 1-4, Smolensk 1-1, 1-2, 1-3).
+Efforts are underway to extend the license of all the units.
+In July 2024, Leningrad unit 3's license was extended from 2025 to 2030.
+In February 2026, the Russian nuclear regulator approved a five year life extension to Leningrad Unit 4 to operate until 2031.
 Today all the reactors are operated by Rosatom's subsidiary Rosenergoatom.

+In 2026, it was reported that the RBMK units of the Kursk plant had undergone significant safety upgrades reducing risks by almost 100 times.